-Letting it all hang out has never been so newsworthy.
-In the past year or so, we have seen an influx of over-the-top pranks at world heritage sites including Angkor Wat, Machu Picchu, and the Great Pyramids of Giza.
-It all culminated last summer when ten backpackers made headlines for baring all at the summit of Borneo’s Mount Kinabalu.
-Facing a possible prison sentence, their stunt prompted the UK government to issue a code of conduct for travellers.
+Letting it all hang out has been pretty newsworthy in recent years.
+There has been an influx of over-the-top pranks at World Heritage sites including Angkor Wat, Machu Picchu, and the Great Pyramids of Giza, while 2015 saw ten backpackers make headlines for baring all at the summit of Borneo’s Mount Kinabalu.
+Resulting in a brief jail sentence and a fine, the stunt prompted the UK government to issue a code of conduct for travellers.

 As an antidote, here’s the naked truth on where to take your clothes off, legally, or just for fun.
 Spoiler alert: gratuitous nudity ahead!